 Common heartburn triggers

-Heartburn is triggered by different things in different people, but big meals, fatty food, spicy food, alcohol and smoking are among the common causes.
+Heartburn is triggered by different things in different people, but large meals, fatty food, spicy food, alcohol, and smoking, are among the common ones.

 Heartburn triggers - large meals and fatty foods

-A big greasy burger and a large portion of chips just before bedtime is a good way to bring on heartburn.
+A big greasy burger and a large portion of chips just before bedtime is a good way to bring on heartburn for some.
 Fatty foods, large portions and late-night meals are the top three triggers that affect most people who have heartburn.

 Heartburn triggers - heartburn and diet